North Korea unveils Kim's daughter at missile launch site

 It was only in 2010 when Kim, then 26, was first publicly mentioned in state media as he took a spate of top posts before he inherited power upon his father Kim Jong Il’s death the next year.
 Kim Jong Il was also 31 when he won a key post in the ruling Workers’ Party in 1973 — an appointment seen as a key step in the path to succeeding his father Kim Il Sung.
 Kim Jong Il’s position as successor was made public at the party congress in 1980.

-But Cheong said Kim Jong Il privately told associates that Kim Jong Un, his third and youngest son, would succeed him when the younger Kim was 8 years old, in 1992.
-Cheong said Kim’s aunt and her husband, who had defected to the United States, told him that a song praising Kim Jong Un was played and that Kim Jong Il said Kim Jong Un was his successor.
+But Cheong said Kim Jong Il privately told associates in 1992 that Kim Jong Un, his third and youngest son, would succeed him.
+Cheong said Kim’s aunt and her husband, who had defected to the United States, told him that a song praising Kim Jong Un was played and that Kim Jong Il said Kim Jong Un was his successor on his son’s 8th birthday.

 “Kim Jong Un may have his daughter, who resembles him the most in his mind, as his successor,” Cheong said.